1) Why did you develop your diff text software when there are so many other text comparison utilities around?

 Contact us using the contact form on our compare-text-files.com website.

-If you like the software and make frequent use of it, you may consider an optional payment to us.
+If you use this as part of your work, you should make a donation.
 Even a few dollars will help us make better tools and pay for the bandwidth.